 Other military involvements of Japan

-Complete list of all battles of Japan
+Complete list of Japan's battles

 - Expedition of Emperor Jinmu (c.7th Century BCE) [神武東征]